Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

 ### Working on Part B

-We have provided you with an autograding program, called <span>
+We have provided an autograding program, called <span>
-test-trans.c</span>, that tests the correctness and performance of each of the transpose functions that you have registered with the autograder.
+test-trans.c</span>, that tests the correctness and performance of each of the transpose functions that is registered with the autograder.

-You can register up to 100 versions of the transpose function in your
+It can register up to 100 versions of the transpose function in the
 <span>trans.c</span> file.
 Each transpose version has the following
 form: